LexouDuck/website/pages/games/fangames/castlevania/index.md

 After some time passed, with renewed passion, I got to working on this project again.
 And, as I did so, so too did the scope of the project increase accordingly.

+### The "how"

-At this point, after fighting against game engine libraries every time I attempted this, I had two options as to how to develop the game.
+At this point, after ending up battling against game engine libraries every time I attempted this, I had two options as to how to develop the game.
 Either: make a custom engine that can imitate the NES well, or develop an actual NES ROM in 6502 assembly.
 Needless to say, being experienced with C at this point, and having built a complex fully-featured ROM-hacking tool, [Emblem Magic](/tools/emblem_magic/index.html), I had gained some experience of assembly languages - and so I chose the first option, because assembly really isn't my cup of tea...

-What made sense was to create this custom engine in C, using [SDL2](#) - this would grant me complete control over the rendering pipeline, and so complete control over performance.
+What made sense was to create this custom engine in C, using [SDL2](https://www.libsdl.org/) - this would grant me complete control over the rendering pipeline, and so complete control over performance.
-It would also allow me to go beyond the (very restrictive!) limitations of the NES, in areas that most players dont immediately see (having no lag, having many sprites onscreen without flickering, etc).
+It would also allow me to go beyond the (very restrictive!) limitations of the NES, especially the kind of restrictions that most players dont immediately notice (such as having no lag, having many sprites onscreen without flickering, background parallax scrolling, etc).
 Though, I still wished to be considerate of the NES purists out there, so I added a bunch of "NES fidelity options" to the game, for those who wish for the authentic, laggy, flickering experience.